The Jackson 5: Legacy

-On May 13, 2021, the Jackson family got official 2300 Jackson street highway signage.
-The signs declaring the "Home of the World-Famous Jackson 5" were placed along Interstate 80/94 as well as on local roads to direct motorists to the Jackson family home at 2300 Jackson street in Gary, Indiana.
-Lieutenant Governor of Indiana Suzanne Crouch and state Sen. Eddie Melton were present.
+On May 13, 2021, guide signs for the "Home of the World-Famous Jackson 5" were installed on the Borman Expressway (I-80/I-94/US 6) and local roads, directing drivers to the Jackson family home at 2300 Jackson Street in Gary, Indiana.
+A gathering was held at the family home celebrating the installations.
+Among the participants were two members of the family (Marlon Jackson and Tito Jackson), the Lieutenant Governor of Indiana Suzanne Crouch, and state Senator Eddie Melton.

 In August 2025, Marlon and Jackie Jackson returned to Gary for a two-day 2300 Jackson Street Block Party, that the city organized in celebration of the group's legacy.
 The event began on the 67th anniversary of Michael Jackson's birth and included a moment of silence acknowledging Tito Jackson's death.
 Gary native Deniece Williams performed during the event, which was months after the unveiling of a mural of the Jackson Five mural painted by Felix Maldonado.

 Awards and nominations

 Grammy Awards

-The Jackson 5/Jacksons were nominated for a total of three Grammy Awards throughout their career.
+The Jackson 5 were nominated for a total of three Grammy Awards throughout their career.